Nicholas, now tropical storm, dumps rain along Gulf Coast

 ———

-Associated Press Writer Jill Bleed in Little Rock, Arkansas, and AP Science Writer Seth Borenstein in Washington contributed to this report.
+Associated Press writers Jill Bleed in Little Rock, Arkansas, Julie Walker in New York, and AP Science Writer Seth Borenstein in Washington contributed to this report.

 ———